veertuinc/anka-docs/content/en/docs/Licensing/_index.md

   Detailed information on Anka Licensing
 ---

-## Licensing
-Anka licenses are available for the following products.
+Anka licenses are available for the following products:

 + **Anka Build Basic** - All Basic features to configure and run macOS CI Cloud infrastructure
 + **Anka Build Enterprise** - Basic + additional features for grouping, priority provisioning etc